ytcs/ytcs.github.io/_posts/2025-05-28-information-efficiency-linguistic-structure.md

 The MDL implication is that **the most efficient compression of a natural language corpus will necessarily discover and exploit these underlying linguistic abstractions.** Categories and rules are not just theoretical constructs; they are information-theoretically optimal ways to encode linguistic complexity.

-This principle has profound implications for how we understand modern language models, which we'll explore next.

 ## 5. Large Language Models (LLMs) as Efficient Compressors

 LLMs are trained to predict the next token, which is mathematically equivalent to minimizing the negative log-likelihood (NLL) of the training corpus.
 This NLL is a direct measure of the bits needed to encode the corpus using the model's probability distribution.